 Change Password via Graphical User Interface

-In this method, you will be using the built-in settings application to change your password.
+In this method, you will use the built-in settings application to change your password.

 Step 1.
 From the top right of your desktop, click on the drop-down arrow.